Duchstf/SparseButterfly/README.md

 # SparseButterfly
 Butterfly matrix for Sparse NN Inference on FPGA

+# Blog post

+Butterflies Are All You Need: A Universal Building Block for Structured Linear Maps: https://dawn.cs.stanford.edu/2019/06/13/butterfly/

 # Related Paper

 * Monarch: Expressive Structured Matrices for Efficient and